-Data on banks come from Orbis Bank Focus (previously known as BankScope), established by Bureau van Dijk Electronic Publishing.
+The data on banks come from Orbis Bank Focus (previously known as BankScope), established by Bureau van Dijk Electronic Publishing.
 BankScope is a database of banks worldwide.
-It contains financial information, asset quality and capital adequacy information at individual bank level.
+It contains financial information, asset quality and capital adequacy information at the individual bank level.
 It includes 302 banks in China, from 2010 to 2016.
-Since it only keeps 6 years' of history for listed banks and 4 years' of history for unlisted banks, I supplement this database with another two database on banks: Chinese Banks Financial Research Database (a sub-database of CSMAR) and Wind Economic Database.
+Since it only keeps 6 years of history for listed banks and 4 years of history for unlisted banks, I supplement this database with another two databases on banks: the Chinese Banks Financial Research Database (a sub-database of CSMAR) and the Wind Economic Database.